 It's hard to resist trying all the new guns as you find them, and eventually you'll build a loadout of favorites that cater to your preferred playstyle: stealth, guns-blazing, or a mixture of both.
 It's entirely possible to bypass most human enemies by staying hidden and taking advantage of vent shafts or maintenance corridors, and shooting out lights will help you remain undetected.
 It's also extremely satisfying to mess with foes, as the AI reacts to your actions in a logical, lifelike way.

-This game was reviewed on PC.
+This game was reviewed on Xbox One.